CompNet/Renard/docs/pipeline.rst

 Custom Segmentation
 -------------------

-The ``dynamic_window`` parameter of :class:`.CoOccurencesGraphExtractor` determines the segmentation of the dynamic networks, in number of interactions.
+The ``dynamic_window`` parameter determines the segmentation of the dynamic networks, in number of interactions.
 In the example above, a new graph will be created for each 20 interactions.

 While one can rely on the arguments of the graph extractor of the pipeline to determine the dynamic window, Renard allows to specify a